damienlethiec/after-le-wagon/README.md

 ## How to progress after Le Wagon

-Here are my personal advices about how to progress after Le Wagon.
+Here are my personal advice about how to progress after Le Wagon.
 I myself did/read half of them and heard really good reviews from Le Wagon alumnus about the other ones.
 You can find free PDF of most of the following books on the web but, if you can, please support the authors ;)

 ### Improve your Ruby skills